Ecommerce has settled in for the long haul, which is great news for consumers.

-For many CPG companies to survive – much less prosper – adding a DTC approach may be their only viable option.
+For many CPG companies to survive – much less prosper – adding a direct-to-consumer approach may be their only viable option.

 Before we describe how your CPG company could wade into the DTC waters, it’s best to first establish whether or not it’s a good idea.

-As we’ll touch on below, taking a DTC approach doesn’t necessarily mean competing head-to-head with retailers.
+As we’ll touch on below, taking a direct-to-consumer approach doesn’t necessarily mean competing head-to-head with retailers.

-The key to deciding how far to go is by first establishing what role a DTC channel must play.
+The key to deciding how far to go is by first establishing what role a direct-to-consumer channel must play.
 In short, does your company want this channel to help with:

 In the case of that fourth approach, it would mean competing directly with current retail partners.

-Once you’ve established what your goal is for DTC, you can begin considering which strategy to adopt.
+Once you’ve established what your goal is for direct-to-consumer, you can begin considering which strategy to adopt.

 4 Ways CPG Companies Can Take a DTC Approach

-The most obvious problem that a CPG manufacturer will run into when they go DTC is the conflict with their retail partners.
+The most obvious problem that a CPG manufacturer will run into when they go direct-to-consumer is the conflict with their retail partners.